programmerq/glassboxpodcast.com/index.markdown

 #### A little about the show

 Bryce & Shannon team up to take on headlines in and out of Mormonism to see what slipped through the cracks.
-We start with an inspirational quote, move on to Mormon headlines, do an occasional deep-dive or interview, learn about some interesting or pertinent media, then end with a positive news headline to show you that the world isn't always on fire.
-Enjoy!
+We start with a quote that could be inspirational, sarcastic, or even funny, depending on the topic, then we move on to the main segment, where we usually do a deep dive into the topic to see what slipped through the cracks.
+Occasionally we have an interview where we can talk to interesting people.
+Then we move intoMeia of Great Price and either deep dive into different Mormon books or talk about some interesting or pertinent media.
+And we finish up with a positive news headline to show you that the world isn't always on fire.
+Sit down and have a listen!
+We have a lot of fun.

   </div>
   <div class="column2" markdown="1">